ChatTrigger/tutorials/README.md

 # Contributing
 This section will become a lot more structured and strict as we figure things out.

-- Select the appropriate folder for your tutorial
+- Create or enter the folder names "video" or "text" (whichever one is appropriate for your tutorial)
-- Create a folder with your username
+- Create or enter a folder with your username
-- Create another folder with the tutorial name (its useful to number the tutorials if they are part of a series)
+- Create a new folder with the tutorial name (its useful to number the tutorials if they are part of a series)
 - Create a README.md file

 # Restrictions